jerrythomas/rokkit/sites/learn/src/stories/02-data-driven/02-tabs/01-intro/README.md

 ## {title}

-Tabs are similar to lists.
+Tabs are similar to Switch.
 They are primarily used for switching between different views.
 It is laid out horizontally, so it is recommended to use a smaller number of tabs.
 Using a large number will result in scrollable tabs which may not be user-friendly.

 Some of the notable features of this component are: